 Gilbert M. Joseph received his doctorate from Yale University in Latin American history in 1978.
-In 1993, after teaching for fifteen years at the University of North Carolina at Chapel Hill, he returned to Yale, where he is presently Farnam Professor of History and International Studies.
-In January 2005 he finished an eleven-year term as director of Latin American and Iberian Studies (Yale’s Comprehensive Title VI Center), and as Yale’s representative on the New England Consortium of Latin American Studies (a 4-campus arrangement that also includes Brown, the University of Connecticut, and the University of Massachusetts).
+In 1993, after fifteen years at the University of North Carolina at Chapel Hill, he returned to Yale, where he is presently Farnam Professor of History and International Studies.
+In 2005 he finished an eleven-year term as director of Latin American and Iberian Studies (Yale’s Title VI Center).
 He has also been a visiting professor at Duke University, Florida International University, and the University of Connecticut.
 In the spring of 2014 he was elected Vice President and the next President of the Latin American Studies Association, the world’s largest association for individuals and institutions engaged in the study of Latin America (over seven thousand members worldwide).
 In 2016, he presided over LASA’s Fiftieth Anniversary Congress in New York City, and has served on its Executive Council since 2014.

 Professor Joseph edited the Hispanic American Historical Review (with Stuart Schwartz) from 1997-2002, and has served on the editorial boards of historical journals in the U.S., Mexico, Venezuela, and the U.K. He edits the book series “American Encounters/Global Interactions” for Duke University Press (more than 60 titles published to date).
 He sits on the Editorial Advisory Board of Oxford Bibliographies Online: Latin American Studies.
 He has advised on a three-part PBS television series on the Mexican Revolution, served on the Latin American Regional Advisory Committee of the Social Science Research Council and the “Twenty-first Century Committee” of the Latin American Studies Association, and is the former North American Chair of the Joint Organizing Committee of the Conference of Mexican, U.S., and Canadian Historians.
 Professor Joseph has sat on national screening and selection committees for fellowships administered by the Social Science Research Council, the American Council of Learned Societies, the National Humanities Center, and the Fulbright program.
 He has been nominated for the presidency of the Conference on Latin American History (American Historical Association) and served as president of the New England Council on Latin American Studies.